ibrahimsaggaf/EGsCL/README.md

-# Predicting the pro-longevity or anti-longevity effect of model organism genes with asymmetric Gaussian noise augmentation-based contrastive learning on protein-protein interaction networks
+# Predicting the pro-longevity or anti-longevity effect of model organism genes with enhanced Gaussian noise augmentation-based contrastive learning on protein-protein interaction networks
-This is a python implementation of the Asymmetric Gaussian noise augmentation-based contrastive learning method (AGsCL) reported in:
+This is a python implementation of the Enhanced Gaussian noise augmentation-based contrastive learning method (EGsCL) reported in:
 ```
 @article{...,
-  title={Predicting the pro-longevity or anti-longevity effect of model organism genes with asymmetric Gaussian noise augmentation-based contrastive learning on protein-protein interaction networks},
+  title={Predicting the pro-longevity or anti-longevity effect of model organism genes with enhanced Gaussian noise augmentation-based contrastive learning on protein-protein interaction networks},
   author={Alsaggaf, Ibrahim and Freitas, Alex and Wan, Cen},
   journal={...},
   pages={...},